projecthorus/chasemapper/README.md

  * At least one telemetry 'profile', which defines where payload and (optionally) car position telemetry data is sourced from.
  * A default latitude and longitude for the map to centre on.

+The example configuration file includes profiles suitable for receiving data from radiosonde_auto_rx, and from OziMux messages.

-You can then start-up the horusmapper server with:
+Once configured, you can start-up the horusmapper server with:
 ```
 $ python horusmapper.py
 ```